 The destination is Hörnli Hut, base camp for the Matterhorn summit climb.

-The trail begins at Schwarzsee and works its way up a series of ridges to the hut.
+The trail begins at Schwarzsee and winds up a series of ridges to the hut.
 There are a few metal staircases and a very short, narrow section where a head for heights is useful.
 Otherwise, there is nothing technically difficult.

 The 700 metres of ascent and descent require a reasonable level of fitness, but the hut is well-positioned for a midway break.

-The views are sensational, but the real thrill is the sheer sense of adventure in a rugged and wild Alpine scene.
+The views are sensational, but the real thrill is the sheer sense of adventure amid a rugged, wild Alpine landscape.

 At the hut, keep an eye out for climbers preparing to summit the next day and bring some binoculars.
 There may be a few climbers still on the impossibly narrow-looking ridge to the top.